Raja-shree/Assignment2-Bokka/README.md

 ****
 ## Rajiv Gandhi International Airport
     this airport is near to the hyderabad location and central land for many location as well as to the other countries.

-### Rajiv Gandhi International Airport
-    this airport is near to the hyderabad location and central land for many location as well as to the other countries.

 ### Traveling to museum from airport by car.

 ### Route Direction  which is closest to the airport from museum.

 1. Head east on Airport Approch Road toward Cargo Rotary
 2. At Cargo Rotary, take the 1st exit and stay on Airport Approach Road